zuiko21/minimOS/architecture.md

 As there is no RAM to load programs (or drivers) on, there will not be any *relocation* features.

+Newer options are due for 0.6, like:

+- replacing generic calls with direct JSRs
+- using I/O arrays in ROM
+- *adding* an array for driver enabling (whether `D_INIT` succeeded)

-Newer options are due for 0.6, like replacing generic calls with direct JSRs, and many more *(to be completed)*
+and many more *(to be completed)*

 ### Device Drivers (0.6 version)